Beaverton High School Homeless Youth

 BEAVERTON HOMELESS Teens

-Beaverton High School has 110 students identified as homeless in January, 2018.
+Beaverton High School has 115 students identified as homeless in December, 2018.
 Homeless students receive 2 free meals a day at school when it is in session but none during break times.
 As a BHS Community Partner, Bethel members have committed to providing food for three meals a day for these especially needy homeless students during Winter and Spring Breaks each year.
+This winter break, 3 meals times 16 days times 115 students equals 5520 meals total.
+Approximately 2 tons of food provided by Bethel Members, Holy Trinity Church and Jesuit High School Alumni!

 About 8 weeks before the delivery of the food, we draw up a list of potential meals and think about what foods we have available to us through Oregon Food Bank.
 First, we choose USDA foods.
 Then we look at low cost foods and lastly at the slightly reduced in price foods available through OFB.
 We also think about what foods teens prefer and foods that might be easy to prepare.
 We make sure there are snacks!
 We order food over the seven week period leading up to delivery at the school.
 Fortunately, various people contribute money, foods and volunteer time that make the project work!